developer-delta/curriculum/Lesson-7-DOM.md

 > * Lecture and working session - Coffee Machine (50 mins)
 > * Homework - Card generator.
 Questions, convo, going over concepts (30+ mins)

+* We should do our lesson on the DOM, THEN -
+* Go through the flow of a git push, pull, PR together for a refresher,
+* Then Assign tasks to different people to actually BUILD the "horses mouth" Greeting Card generator TOGETHER in a real open-source world.
+* Maybe we all pair program on the BASE HTMl document during a class together.
+* focus on the DOM and Conditionals.
+* Whip out A11y shit as we go
+*

 > _This project will also allow us to recap on semantic `HTML tags`, `CSS properties`, `CSS rules`, `variables`, `functions`, `git`, and GitHub._